thedevleon/phantom_traffic/README.md

 # Source Study Fidings
-- Veins provides 802.11p PHY and MAC layer (src/veins/model/phy and src/veins/model/mac), however, no protocol is implemented!
-Basic applications doesn't even have target adresses.
+- Veins provides 802.11p PHY and MAC layer (src/veins/model/phy and src/veins/model/mac) - there's also an demo application layer, however it's quite complex.

-- Cookiecutter template for Veins: https://github.com/veins/cookiecutter-veins-project
+- Cookiecutter template for Veins which implements this layer: https://github.com/veins/cookiecutter-veins-project

-- Base for Application layer can be found in BaseApplLayer
+- Minimum Base for Application layer can be found in BaseApplLayer.
+Both DemoBaseApplLayer, ApplicationLayerTest, and the application layers of Plexe are based on it.

 - Example application (layer) is implemented in
-    - DemoBaseApplLayer
+    - DemoBaseApplLayer, with an interface to the MAC layer via the DemoBaseApplLayerToMac1609_4Interface
-    - DemoBaseApplLayerToMac1609_4Interface
+    - Messages:
         - DemoSafetyMessage
         - DemoServiceAdvertisment

-    However, it seems to be already quite overloaded, lots of code.

-- Another example is in ApplicationLayerTest, an extension of DemoBaseApplLayer and basis for the cookiecutter template, for whatever reason. **unclear what it does.**
+- Another example is in ApplicationLayerTest, an extension of DemoBaseApplLayer and basis for the cookiecutter template.

+- The veinsmobility module in the car (veins/nodes/Car.ned), which is the TraCIMobility class, will initiate an accident after a set time.
+The omnetpp.ini only sets the accidentCount to 1 in the first node `*.node[*0].veinsmobility.accidentCount = 1`.
+Thus, only the veinsmobility module of the first car will set the speed to 0 (in `TraCIMobility::handleSelfMsg`) at the accident time specified.
+The application layer get's a position update every step of the simulation from TraCI and if the application layer realizes the car has been stopped for more than 10 seconds, it will start broadcasting a WSA, which will trigger other cars that have received that message to broadcast it as well, flooding the network.

+- All other cars will continue to relay the WSA sent from the car with the accident.

 - TraCI allows us to get values directly from SUMO (vehicle position, roads, etc...) and allows us to perform lane changing, breaking, accelleration, etc... aka god mode
     - for more see https://sumo.dlr.de/docs/TraCI.html